Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 <img src="https://github.com/Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/blob/main/screenshots/13.checking%20whether%20we%20have%20any%20alerts%20hiting%20IDS%20and%20currently%20on%20alert%20so%20we%20would%20run%20nmap%20scan%20and%20see%20whether%20the%20settings%20we%20did%20are%20working.png" alt="Alt text" width="800">

-**What is happening here?**
+**What is happening here**
-Before running any test, it is good practice to confirm the alerts log is clean — meaning no alerts have been triggered yet.
+Before running any test, it is good practice to confirm the alerts log is clean  meaning no alerts have been triggered yet.
 This gives you a clean baseline so that when you run the Nmap scan, any new alerts that appear can be definitively attributed to your test.
 The **Alerts** tab shows a live log of all events detected by Suricata, including the date, action taken, protocol, source IP, destination IP, the rule that fired, and a description of the threat.

 ### Step 11 — Run Nmap Scan from Kali Linux